remiblancher/qpki/docs/PROFILES.md

 ## X.509 Extensions

-Gammes can optionally define X.509 extensions with explicit criticality.
+Profiles can optionally define X.509 extensions with explicit criticality.
 If `extensions:` is omitted, default profile extensions are used.

 ### Extensions Configuration